-When all else fails, get more shelves.
+When all else fails, get an additional work surface.

 If you have any free space in the kitchen, this shelving unit is the one that needs to fill it.
 With its sturdy frame, it can hold up to 176lbs (80kg) so all your cookbooks, pots, pans, and even a microwave or a slow cooker can go there.

-The shelves give you plenty of versatility and can serve as a small pantry or storage space for larger appliances.
+The shelves give you plenty of versatility and can serve as a small pantry or kitchen storage space for larger appliances.

 This cutting board has legs and it’s ready to rumble.

 On the surface, this is a premium grain bamboo cutting board that every cooking extraordinaire wants to have in their kitchen.
 It also has “juice traps” on the sides that catch extra moisture that can escape from the food during the chopping process.
 This makes the prepping process more hygienic and prevents cross-contamination.
-I’d like to thinks that Gordon Ramsay would approve.
+I’d like to think that Gordon Ramsay would approve.